At a Glance

 Special Designations:

-A section of the Trail north of Monkton (Mile 7) goes through the eastern tip of the Prettyboy Important Bird Area (IBA), as designated by the National Audubon Society. ■ Gunpowder Falls State Park, including the Rail Trail, is a part of the Chesapeake Bay Gateways Network of the National Park Service.
+A section of the Trail north of Monkton (Mile 7) goes through the eastern tip of the Prettyboy Important Bird Area (IBA), as designated by the National Audubon Society. ■ Gunpowder Falls State Park, including the Northern Central Rail Trail, is a part of the Chesapeake Bay Gateways Network of the National Park Service.

 Special Features:

 The local chapter of the Maryland Ornithological Society is the Baltimore Bird Club.
 The Baltimore Bird Club is the founding chapter of the Maryland Ornithological Society, and remains an important hub of birding activity in the state.
-The club offers monthly meetings with informative presentations and a full schedule of field trips and bird walks, all free and open to the public.
+The club offers monthly meetings with informative presentations and a full schedule of field trips and bird walks; almost all are free and open to the public.

 Parking: